-In 2019, TraPac received the Harbor Trucking Association (HTA) Most Improved Terminal and Fastest Truck Delivery for the Port of Los Angeles award.
+TraPac received the Harbor Trucking Association (HTA) Most Improved Terminal and Fastest Truck Delivery for the Port of Los Angeles award.
 We attribute this performance achievement to our team of dedicated employees and their continued drive for excellence.
+The ceremony was held on March 5, 2020 in Long Beach, CA.